-Item/ Year 2010-2011 2011-2012 2012-2013 2013-2014 2014-2015 Invited as resource persons in Workshop/seminars/ conferences organized by external professional agencies - - - - - Participated in external workshops/seminars/conferences organized by national/international professional bodies 35 20 10 57.5 42.5 Presented papers in Workshops/ seminars/conferences conducted or organized by professional agencies.
-12.5 10 - 5 15 c) Percentage of faculty
+Item/ Year 0-2 2-2 2013 -201 4 Invited as resource persons in Workshop/seminars/conferences organized by external professional agencies 1 ı ı 1 - Participated in external workshops/seminars/conferences organized by national/international professional bodies 35 20 10 57.5 42.5 Presented papers in Workshops/ seminars/conferences conducted or organized by professional agencies.
+12. 5 10 - 5 15

-2.4.4 What policies/systems are in place to recharge teachers? (eg: providing research grants, study leave, support for research and academic publications teaching experience in other national institutions and specialized programmes industrial engagement etc.)

-- Faculty members are allowed to pursue their higher studies and research and those who are doing MPhil/PhD can avail leave under FDP scheme of UGC. - Teachers are motivated to take up research projects of different funding agencies. - The teaching departments are motivated to organise workshops and necessary facilities are provided to the organizers. - The teachers are given the opportunity to attend seminars, conferences and training progammes. - Management arranges conferences and training sessions for teaching faculty. - The teachers who have taken PhD and who have done any meritorious achievements are being honoured by the management as well by college.

-2.4.5 Give the number of faculty who received awards/recognition at the state, national and international level for excellence in teaching during the last four years.
-Enunciate how the institutional culture and environment contributed to such performance/achievement of the faculty.
+- 2.4.4 What policies/systems are in place to recharge teachers? (eg: providing research grants, study leave, support for research and academic publications teaching experience in other national institutions and specialized programmes industrial engagement etc.) - Faculty members are allowed to pursue their higher studies and research and those who are doing M.Phil/Ph.D can avail leave under FDP scheme of UGC. - Teachers are motivated to take up research projects of different funding agencies. - The teaching departments are motivated to organise workshops and necessary facilities are provided to the organizers. - The teachers are given the opportunity to attend seminars, conferences and training programmes. - Management arranges conferences and training sessions for teaching faculty. - The teachers who have taken PhD and who have done any meritorious achievements are being honoured by the management as well by college. - 2.4.5 Give the number of faculty who received awards / recognition at the state, national and international level for excellence in teaching during the last four years.
+Enunciate how the institutional culture and environment contributed to such performance / achievement of the faculty.

-Former Principal Dr. M E Kuriakose has won the Best Principal Award in 2012 instituted by Prof. Tharsis Joseph Foundation.
+Former Principal Dr. M. E Kuriakose has won the Best Principal Award in 2011 instituted by Prof. Tharsis Joseph Foundation.